C00t33Qw33n/testrepo/README.md

 ## Editing the file

-Its a markdown file in this repository
-First official lab for GitHub
+Its a markdown file in this repository.
+First official class lab for GitHub
-Done by Yours Truly